digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/upgrading.rst

 In order to benefit from the new security features brought by protocol version 5, you will have to :ref:`upgrade the domain accordingly <canton_domain_protocol_version_upgrading>`.

+Activation of unsupported features
+""""""""""""""""""""""""""""""""""

+In order to activate unsupported features, you now need to explicitly enable dev-version-support on the domain (in addition to the non-standard config flag).
+More information can be found in the :ref:`documentation <how-do-i-enable-unsupported-features>`.

 Upgrade to Release 2.6
 ^^^^^^^^^^^^^^^^^^^^^^